mnot/I-D/rfc5988bis/draft.md

 * Removed misleading statement that the link header field is semantically equivalent to HTML and Atom links.

-* More carefully defined how the Experts and IANA should interact.

 * More carefully defined and used "link serialisations" and "link applications."